Union Public Service Commission: History

 The Royal Commission on the Superior Civil Services in India was set up under the chairmanship of Lord Lee of Fareham by the British Government in 1923.
-With equal numbers of Indian and British members, the commission submitted its report in 1924, recommending setting up of a Public Service Commission.
+With equal numbers of Indian and British members, the commission submitted its report in 1924, recommending the setting up of a Public Service Commission.
 The Lee Commission proposed that 40% of future entrants should be British, 40% Indians directly recruited, and 20% Indians promoted from the provincial services.

 This led to the establishment of the first Public Service Commission on 1 October 1926 under the chairmanship of Sir Ross Barker.
-A mere limited advisory function was granted to the Public Service Commission and the leaders of the freedom movement continually stressed on this aspect, which then resulted in the setting up of a Federal Public Service Commission under the Government of India Act 1935.
+A mere limited advisory function was granted to the Public Service Commission, and the leaders of the freedom movement continually stressed this aspect, which then resulted in the setting up of a Federal Public Service Commission under the Government of India Act 1935.
 The Federal Public Service Commission became the Union Public Service Commission after the country gained independence.
 It was given a constitutional status under the Constitution of India on 26 January 1950.